liquidcronos/praeflexbot_website/_docs/about_sim.md

 Additionally one of the two models allows direct setting of foot position by already using a forward and inverse kinematic model.

 To keep the range of motion between this simplified simulation and the full model, the range of motion of the gimbal joint must be constrained.
-The pitch and yaw is constrained to  +-0.523599 rad as this is the effective working space of the full model (while the full model can move further the mechanism becomes unstable).
+The pitch and yaw are constrained to  +-0.523599 rad as this is the effective working space of the full model (while the full model can move further the mechanism becomes unstable).
 Accordingly, a maximum angular velocity and acceleration were calculated from the maximum velocity of the swing joints.

 However, the role of the joint is normally determined by the pitch and yaw through the closed chain.